CoryXie/coryxie.github.io/_posts/2015-12-02-FIO-Data-Integrity-Test.md

 The `numberio` is incremented each time we read or write, so it can easily be computed going backwards by decrementing its value.

-How is the block offset computed from the `lfsr`?
+*Juan Casse* asked two questions to *Jens Axboe* but got no reply from *Jens Axboe*: How is the block offset computed from the `lfsr`?
 Do you see any problems trying to compute the offset going backwards with the `lfsr`?

 One way to perform the data integrity check is to verify each block in order of block number (offset).
 For each block number, run the `lfsr` backwards starting from the end until we hit the block number.
 We then compare the `numberio` obtained by running the `lfsr` backwards with the one read from storage.

-In the fio code, the function `do_io()` performs the workload specified, whether it be writes, reads and writes, or just reads.
+In the `fio` code, the function `do_io()` performs the workload specified, whether it be writes, reads and writes, or just reads.
 The function `do_verify()` is executed after `do_io()` only when the workload does any writes.
 If the workload does only reads, `do_verify()` is not executed.
 This function reads the blocks back and compares the offset (block number).
 I already have code in place that checks for `numberio` as well.

 However, if the job file specifies to run based on time rather than total number of bytes (setting `runtime=int` and `time_based`), then `do_verify()` is not performed.
 We would also need to run `do_verify()` in this case to make sure that the correct data was indeed written to storage.

-Note: fio needs to be run based on time if we want `numberio` incremented when a block is rewritten.
+Note: `fio` needs to be run based on time if we want `numberio` incremented when a block is rewritten.
 If we set fio to run a number of iterations instead (by specifying `loops=int`), the same `numberio` will be written every time the block is rewritten.

 # References

-This blog entry is mostly an edit of the following sources, credits should go to these authors!
+This blog entry is mostly an edit based on the following sources, credits should go to these authors!

 * http://www.spinics.net/lists/fio/msg02256.html
 * http://www.spinics.net/lists/fio/msg02341.html
 * http://www.spinics.net/lists/fio/msg01933.html
+* Also [*Ensuring Data Integrity in Storage: Techniques and Applications*](https://www.fsl.cs.sunysb.edu/docs/integrity-storagess05/integrity.html) provides extensive analysis for Data Integrity issues.